Evans-portfolio/react-concept-framework/README.md

 ## 🤝 Contributing

-This is an educational project built to understand how modern frameworks work internally.
+This is an educational project built to understand how modern frameworks work internally. @devansvane @elainio0 & @jafa_san

 ## 📄 License